 Back in 2013, when New Frontier was a fledgling marketing agency, I designed a business card incorporating the then-cutting-edge QR code.
 When the code is scanned with a smartphone, a matching digital contact card magically appears, ready to store in the phone’s address book.
-Cool and convenient!
-This card also features the employee’s name, title, and contact info fully-justified in varying font weights and grey tones, which involves extra kerning (letter-spacing) energy, but seems worth it.
+This card also features the employee’s contact info fully-justified in varying font weights and grey tones, which involved extra kerning (letter-spacing) energy, but seems worth it.
 The full justification echoes the agency’s service listing on the flipside of the card.
 This listing eventually become a key component of New Frontier’s branding, appearing on its signage and in future ad campaigns.
 Both the agency and the card prove that some of the best ideas start small.